Chandrakanth0698/Weather_forecast/README.md

-# This repo consists of streamlit app to forcest weather in a particular place
+# This repo consists of streamlit app to forecast weather in a particular place